Xeiiroa/kiroka-bot/README.md

     -Message Moderation

 # Productivity
-    - Study sessions with controllable limits to avoid burnout
+    - Study sessions with controllable breaks
-    - Reminders
-    - Task lists

 # Anime & Manga
     - Anime Summaries
     - Release reminders
-    - Leaderboards of top shows in the current season

 # Game stats and more for Titles
     - League of Legends